Thursday, April 30, 2026

 Let the inner planet orbit the Sun at rate b (number of revolutions per time period).

-At time t=0, let the planets be in the configuration shown such that viewed from the outer planet, the inner one is at greatest elongation (its greatest angular distance) from the Sun, in a specified direction.
-While in principle, we could have chosen inferior conjunction (when the inner planet is directly between the outer one and the Sun), in practice this is impossible to observe unless in the rare instance when the planet transits the Sun.
+At time t=0, let the inner plant be at greatest elongation (its greatest angular distance) from the Sun, in a specified direction, when viewed from the outer planet.
+While in principle, we could have chosen inferior conjunction (when the inner planet is directly between the outer one and the Sun), in practice this is (near) impossible to observe other than in the rare instance when the planet transits the Sun.

 We can say that this configuration is repeated whenever: